lorisleiva/laravel-search-string/README.md

-'A B or C D'                    // Equivalent to '(A and B) or (C and D)' 'A or B and C or D'             // Equivalent to 'A or (B and C) or D' '(A or B) and (C or D)'         // Explicit nested priority
+'A B or C D'                    // Equivalent to '(A and B) or (C and D)' 'A or B and C or D'             // Equivalent to 'A or (B and C) or D' '(A or B) and (C or D)'         // Explicit nested priority 'not (A and B)'                 // Equivalent to 'not A or not B' 'not (A or B)'                  // Equivalent to 'not A and not B'

 // Special keywords
 'fields:title,body,created_at'  // Select only title, body, created_at